Scot Bennett: Newport County

 Bennett's contract at Notts County was cancelled by mutual consent on 2 June 2016, and the same day he rejoined Newport County on a two-year contract.
 Bennett was part of the Newport squad that completed the 'Great Escape' with a 2–1 victory at home to Notts County on the final day of the 2016–17 season, which ensured Newport's survival in League Two.
 Bennett signed a new two-year contract with Newport in April 2018.
 He was part of the team that reached the League Two play-off final at Wembley Stadium on 25 May 2019.
 Newport lost to Tranmere Rovers 1–0 after a goal in the 119th minute.

-In June 2020 Bennett was released by Newport County at the end of the 2019–20 season.
+In June 2020 Bennett was released by Newport County at the end of the 2019–20 season due to the club's Coronavirus pandemic financial concerns.
+Bizarrely, in July 2020 Bennett was selected as Newport's Player of the Year for the 2019-20 season.
 On 4 August 2020 Bennett rejoined Newport on a one-year contract.
-Bennett played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th minute penalty.
+Bennett played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th minute penalty.
 In June 2021 his Newport contract was extended for a further two years.
+In June 2023 Bennett's Newport contract was extended for a further year.

+On 4 June 2024, the club confirmed that Bennett would be departing the club on 30 June 2024 upon the expiration of his contract.

+Cheltenham Town

+Bennett signed for newly relegated League Two club Cheltenham Town on 14 June 2024, linking up with his former manager at Newport, Michael Flynn.

+On 18 April 2025, Bennett made his 25th league start of the season for the club, triggering an extension to his contract.